Are Diffusion Models Vision-And-Language Reasoners?

 \textbf{Analysis:} {We find higher image-text-alignment of images generated by \textit{HardNeg-DiffusionITM} model based on human judgement.} Although our method improves discriminative performance, does it also result in more compositional image generation?
 Crucially our finetuning on MS-COCO preserved the generative capabilities despite directly modifying the noise prediction.
 We therefore compare image-text-alignment of \textit{DiffusionITM} against \textit{HardNeg-DiffusionITM} on DrawBench~\citep{Saharia2022PhotorealisticTD} and find promising results: From 105 complex prompts, we found that \textit{HardNeg} is closer to the text almost twice as often as the zero-shot model.
+Similarly, \textit{HardNeg} finetuning also shows slightly better image-text-alignment than \textit{NoNeg} finetuning.
 For more DrawBench details see (\autoref{sec:drawbench}) and other analyses (\autoref{sec:further_analysis}).
 One might ask: how complementary are the skills learned in a generative vs. a discriminative vision-and-language model?
 We quantify this via the overlap of correctly predicted examples.
 Our hypothesis: Even if \textit{DiffusionITM} might have lower performance on a task, its correct predictions may still cover new examples that discriminative models fail to capture.
 On three datasets, we compare \textit{DiffusionITM} and two discriminative models (CLIP and BLIP) that were trained differently enough to expect varying predictions.
 However we find no evidence for our hypothesis and perhaps even signs of an opposite trend (\autoref{fig:overlap}).
 We speculate that this points towards the big role the text encoder behind an text-to-image model plays for vision-and-language understanding.
-After all, Stable Diffusion relies on a frozen CLIP text encoder resulting in similar behaviour as stand-alone CLIP.
+After all, Stable Diffusion relies on a frozen CLIP text encoder.